Jimbly/dcjam2024/Jimb-TODO.md

 TODO
-* rework to have 5 level 1 encounters, appropriate starting characters, and start balancing these fights for a random party
-* monsters move around - realtime
-* combat - maybe add log for enemy turn explaining what happened, press button to Roll! when done reading
-  * probably don't need as much help text then?
-* start balancing combat encounters
-* spend XP to level up skills or heroes
-  * only in Rooms of Solitude
 * medicine cabinet
   * one-time
   * restores max sanity after a choice
   * flavor text
 * placeholder one-time world events that displays flavor text and damages or heals sanity
 * placeholder journal entries on a computer
+* combat - maybe add log for enemy turn explaining what happened, press button to Roll! when done reading
+  * probably don't need as much help text then?
+* start balancing combat encounters
+* spend XP to level up skills or heroes
+  * only in Rooms of Solitude
 * rework ship2 -> default; secret door for default
+* add sanity icon to spritesheet and use in dialogs
 * Insanity view
   * party portraits to change to monsters - silhouettes
   * ghosts moving through the level
   * dark/postprocess - 16-bit color crunch? - dither?
-* combat: unwinnable/losable combat: scale up damage of monsters / everyone every X turns?
+* combat: unwinnable/losable combat: scale up damage of everyone after X turns, +1 damage per round

+Balance Plan: conservation of XP
+          level + tier that should get 1-2 deaths in some combats (2/5?) and 2-3 deaths on boss replacement tier (even if not L3) Floor 1 : T1L1  T1
+Floor 2 : T2L1  T1
+Floor 3 : T2L3  T2
+Floor 4 : T3L1  T2
+Floor 5 : T3L3  T3

+XP Cost
+T1 0 / 1 / 3   (+1/2)
+T2 3 / 5 / 9   (+2/4)
+T3 9 / 13 / 21 (+4/8)

 Polish
+* Enemy stay at target position for ~10 seconds if they lost their target
 * Minimap graphics
 * animate monsters
 * Add a [help] button on the combat screen that explains the basic mechanics